Maine Hourly Paycheck Calculator

 - Pay frequency: Employers must pay on a regular schedule (commonly weekly or biweekly) and provide itemized wage statements.

-- Earned paid leave: Maine has statewide earned paid leave requirements—verify accrual and usage rules for compliance.
+- Earned paid leave: Maine has statewide earned paid leave requirements—verify accrual and usage rules.

-- Maine Form W-4ME (Employee’s Withholding Allowance Certificate) for state elections.
+- Maine Form W-4ME (Employee Withholding Allowance Certificate)

 Enter hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, and pretax/post-tax deductions.
-The calculator applies FICA, federal, and Maine state withholding to estimate take-home with a clear line-by-line breakdown.
+The calculator applies FICA, federal, and Maine state withholding to estimate take-home pay with a line-by-line breakdown.

-No. Maine has no municipal wage tax for employees.
-Your check includes federal taxes, FICA, Maine state withholding, and any deductions you elect.
+No. Maine has no municipal wage tax.
+Your paycheck includes federal taxes, FICA, Maine state withholding, and any deductions you elect.

-Maine Form W-4ME controls your state withholding elections.
-Complete it with your IRS W-4.
-Update after life changes and mirror settings in the calculator for accuracy.
+Maine Form W-4ME controls state withholding elections.
+Complete it with your IRS W-4 and update after life changes.

 Add overtime using the correct multiplier (typically 1.5× after 40 hours/week).
-Enter differentials, tips, and supplemental wages separately so the calculator recomputes withholding accurately.
+Enter differentials, tips, and supplemental wages separately for accurate withholding.

-Common reasons: variable hours/tips, overtime, bonuses (supplemental withholding method), updated W-4/W-4ME elections, benefit changes, or federal/state tax-table updates.
-Compare current vs. prior pay stubs for differences.
+Common reasons: variable hours/tips, overtime, bonuses, updated W-4/W-4ME elections, benefits changes, or federal/state tax-table updates.
+Compare current vs. prior pay stubs.

 Can pretax benefits increase my take-home?

-Reported tips are taxable for federal income tax, Social Security, Medicare, and Maine state income tax.
-Include tips to ensure correct withholding and compliance where tip credits apply.
+Reported tips are taxable for federal, Social Security, Medicare, and Maine state income tax.
+Include tips for correct withholding and compliance where tip credits apply.

-Use the IRS multiple-jobs guidance on your W-4 and ensure W-4ME reflects your situation.
-Model each job separately to avoid under-withholding across employers.
+Use IRS multiple-jobs guidance and ensure W-4ME reflects your situation.
+Model each job separately to avoid under-withholding.

-After wages exceed the federal threshold, employers must withhold Additional Medicare on the excess.
-There’s no employer match; it appears alongside regular Medicare on your pay stub.
+After wages exceed the federal threshold, employers withhold Additional Medicare on the excess.
+No employer match; it appears alongside regular Medicare.

 Are bonuses and commissions taxed differently?

 They are supplemental wages.
-Employers may use a flat federal supplemental rate or aggregate with regular wages; Maine state withholding applies either way.
-Enter amounts separately to compare methods.
+Employers may use a flat federal rate or aggregate with regular wages; Maine state withholding applies.
+Enter separately to compare methods.

 State Salary Employee Calculators